 The process took 4+ weeks – interviewed at RadioShack in September 2010.

-I applied online and the process took a day – interviewed at RadioShack in April 2009.
+I applied online.
+The process took 1 day – interviewed at RadioShack in April 2009.

 Asked how mucch multi unit experience i had and if i was willling to relocate

 Pay was not much more than my currect pay as a store manager for another company